Dolasetron: Adverse effects

 Dolasetron is a well-tolerated drug with few side effects.
 Headache, dizziness, and constipation are the most commonly reported side effects associated with its use.
 There is a potential for prolonging of the QT interval to occur as well.
 There have been no significant drug interactions reported with this drug's use.
 Dolasetron is broken down by the liver's cytochrome P450 system and has little effect on the metabolism of other drugs broken down by this system.

 Intravenous dolasetron is contraindicated in Chemotherapy-induced nausea and vomiting (CINV).
 Doxorubicin and cyclophosphamide are as emetogenic as cisplatin, and preventive drugs should always be considered.
 The 5HT3 agonists are the mainstays of prevention and are frequently used in combination with other drugs such as corticosteroids and the NK1 receptor antagonist aprepitant.
-However, the FDA recently issued a drug communication stating that the injection form of dolasetron, a 5HT3 agonist, should no longer be used in adult or pediatric patients with CINV.
+However, the US FDA issued a drug communication stating that the injection form of dolasetron, a 5HT3 agonist, should no longer be used in adult or pediatric patients with CINV.
 Dolasetron injection can increase the risk of developing torsade de pointes, a potentially fatal abnormal heart rhythm.
 Patients with underlying heart conditions or existing heart rate or rhythm problems are at increased risk.
 Although the oral form of this agent can still be used, careful monitoring and correction of potassium and magnesium levels should be initiated prior to and during treatment.
 In addition, in older patients and in patients with heart failure, a slow heart rate, underlying cardiac disease, and those with renal impairment, monitoring with electrocardiography is indicated when this drug is used.
 Congenital long-QT syndrome and drugs that prolong the PR or QRS interval are contraindications to dolasetron therapy.
 Dolasetron injection may still be used for the prevention and treatment of postoperative nausea and vomiting, per Food and Drug Administration guidelines.